Red Cadeaux: Racing career

 He was euthanized on 21 November 2015, following complications after surgery for a sesamoid bone fracture in his left front fetlock.
 The injury was sustained during the 2015 Melbourne Cup, his fifth appearance in the event.

 He garnered $8 million in prize money during his career.
 He was due to spend his retirement at the Living Legends quarter in Melbourne, but as per his owner's request Red Cadeaux was buried at Flemington.

+Pedigree

+Red Cadeaux is inbred 4D x 5D to the stallion Northern Dancer, meaning that he appears fourth generation and fifth generation (via Lyphard) on the dam side of his pedigree.